spacemeshos/docs/docs/experimental/node-split.md

 Node-service is just a full Spacemesh node with two exposed APIs.
 As mentioned above, smeshing-service needs to connect to the node-service API endpoint and v2 API endpoint.
 Therefore, the matching configuration is `--node-service-listener`.
 We highly recommend setting up the `json-rpc-listener` as well, as then this node can be used as a source in proxy in smeshing-service.

+`--node-service-address` is a URL to the node-service API endpoint on *any* synced node in the given network.
+`--proxy-api-v2-address` is a URL to the v2 API endpoint on *any* synced node in the given network.
+It's needed by integrations to query the node-service API directly via the smeshing-service.
+Smeshing-service then acts as a middleman and relays the requests to the node-service API endpoint.
+That's why we're recommending here to use the normal publicly available mainnet-api.

 #### Other than mainnet configs

 We're also sharing non-mainnet configs.